 Dwarven Armor Set

 The Dwarven Armor Set, a robust heavy armor, proves beneficial for early and mid-game stages.
 Obtainable as random loot from Level 12 onwards, it’s also purchasable from blacksmiths.
 Crafting requires a Smithing Skill Level of 30, the Dwarven Smithing Perk, and materials like iron ingots, steel ingots, dwarven metal ingots, and leather strips.

 Steel Armor Set

 Steel Armor Set is the perfect heavy armor set for your early game.
 You can obtain this armor set at Level 2, where it starts dropping as random loot or can be purchased from blacksmiths and merchants.
 You’ll need the Steel Smithing Perk to craft the Steel Armor Set.
 The materials required to craft the armor are leather strips, steel ingots, and iron ingots.

 This concludes our guide on the Best Armor Sets in The Elder Scrolls V: Skyrim.
 We entailed the best armor sets catering to both stealth and tank playstyles.
-Both the Light and Heavy armor sets have been explained in complete detail, and the best armor pieces in both categories have been mentioned.
 We hope that the guide was helpful for you in choosing the best armor for your build in the game.
 Let us know what you think about The Elder Scrolls V: Skyrim in the comments below!